timmyades3/creative-agency-template/README.md

 If you find any issues with this clone or would like to contribute to its development, feel free to submit a pull request.
 Contributions are always welcome!

-## License

-This clone is licensed under the [MIT License](LICENSE).
-Feel free to use it for your own purposes.